Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Compactified configuration spaces

+We will now define and describe a certain compactification of configuration spaces, essentially the one used by Kuperberg and Thurston \cite{KuperbergThurston}.
+In Section \ref{Blowups} we cover generalities about blowups, neat submanifolds, and mutual transversality, with intermittent reference to the application in mind.
+We then define the compactification in Section \ref{CompactificationDef} and describe its corner structure in Section \ref{CornerDescription}.

-In general, for a space $X$, let $C_q(X)$ be the space of distinct ordered $q$-tuples in $X$, the (uncompactified, or open) \emph{configuration space} of points in $X$ labeled by $1,...q$.
-We will only consider the case when $X=M$, a manifold, often Euclidean space.
-We ultimately want to perform integration (and an appropriate analogue of it) over such configuration spaces, so we need to replace them by compact versions.
-We will define compact spaces $C_\Gamma[M]$ of configurations of points in $M$ labeled by the vertices of $\Gamma$, where $\Gamma$ is a $\geq 3$-valent graph as in Section \ref{Basics}.
-The graph $\Gamma$ may be oriented as in Definition \ref{OrientedGraphs}, but this \emph{compactified configuration space} $C_\Gamma[M]$ will depend on only the underlying unoriented graph of $\Gamma$.
-Moreover it will depend only on the underlying trivalent graph $T(\Gamma)$, where edges and arcs are not distinguished from each other.
+In slightly more detail, for any space $X$, let $C_q(X)$ be the space of distinct ordered $q$-tuples in $X$, the (uncompactified, or open) \emph{configuration space} of $q$ points in $X$.
+For us $X$ will always be a manifold $M$, often Euclidean space.
+We ultimately want to perform an analogue of integration over configuration spaces, so we need to replace them by compact versions.
+We will define a {compact space} $C_\Gamma[M]$ of points in $M$ labeled by the vertices of $\Gamma$, where $\Gamma$ is a $\geq 3$-valent graph as in Section \ref{Basics}.
+This space will have the important property that for $M=\R^d$, it admits maps to $S^{d-1}$ for each edge $(i,j)$ in $\Gamma$.
+The graph $\Gamma$ may be oriented as in Definition \ref{LabeledGraphs}, but $C_\Gamma[M]$ will depend on only the underlying unoriented graph of $\Gamma$.
+Moreover it will depend only on the underlying graph $T(\Gamma)$, where edges and arcs are not distinguished from each other.
+Throughout, we will mainly use the letters $i,j$, etc.~for labels on vertices of $\Gamma$ and $x_i, x_j$, etc.~for the corresponding points in $M$.
+We may occasionally use the same symbol for a vertex and the corresponding configuration point.